 Sugar

 I’m a HUGE advocate for using natural sweeteners like maple syrup or honey whenever possible, but the whole point of this recipe is to make it shelf-stable… and mixing liquid sweeteners with the dry ingredients will pretty much make that point null and void.
-So let’s not do that.
+So, let’s not do that.

-Instead, I used raw sugar in this recipe (a.k.a.
+Instead, I use raw sugar in this recipe (a.k.a.
 Turbinado or Sucanat or Demerara).
 It’s one step better than typical white granulated sugar.
 If you’re avoiding cane sugar altogether, maple sugar would be a great option!
 (Here’s how we started cutting back on sugar.)

 If you only have white granulated sugar on hand, then feel free to use it!
 That’s not a deal breaker in this recipe by any means.
 In fact, if you’re going to be making several jars of homemade brownie mix recipe and you’re looking to keep costs low, white granulated sugar would be the route to go.